 Cognitive Neurorobotics Research Unit (Jun Tani)

-The cognitive neurorobotics research unit focuses on understanding brain-based mechanisms for cognition and action by conducting synthetic brain modeling studies with using robotics experiment platforms.
-The essential questions include how compositionality in cognition and actions can be acquired via consolidative learning of behavioral experiences through stages of development, how social cognition with reading others’ minds can be developed to support voluntary, but spontaneous interaction with others, and how phenomenology of consciousness and free will can be accounted scientifically.
-By investigating these questions seriously, the long-term research goal of the lab would be to reconstruct development of general cognitive minds of infants up to age of 4 in synthetic neurorobotics experiments.
+The cognitive neurorobotics research unit focuses on understanding the principles of embodied cognition and mind by conducting synthetic brain-inspired enactive modeling studies with using robotics experiment platforms.
+The essential questions include how compositionality in perception, action, and thoughts can be acquired via consolidative learning of behavioral experiences through stages of development, how social cognition with perception of self and others can be developed through enactive and contextual interaction with others, and how phenomenology of consciousness and free will can be accounted scientifically.
+By investigating these questions seriously in a qualitative manner, the long-term research goal of the lab would be to reconstruct development of general cognitive minds of infants up to age of 4 in synthetic neurorobotics experiments.